Harmxn02/AIS-Project-TinyImageNet/README.md

 ## Sections

 1. Project overview
-1. Evaluating pretrained models prior to adding noise
+1. Evaluating pretrained models prior to implementing adversarial attacks
-1. Adding noise with FGSM
+1. Attacking the models
+1. Increasing the robustness of the models by implementing adversarial training
+1. Results

 ## Project overview